 Sprott Resource Holdings Inc. Announces Holdings in Virginia Energy Resources Inc.

-TORONTO, July 02, 2019 - Sprott Resource Holdings Inc. (“SRHI”) announces that it beneficially owns and controls, indirectly 6,535,000 common shares (“Shares”) of Virginia Energy Resources Inc., representing approximately 11.4% of the outstanding Shares on a non-diluted basis.
-This press release is being issued pursuant to Canadian early warning requirements because the disposition of shares, as described below, has resulted in SRHI’s beneficial holdings of Shares to decrease by more than 2% of the outstanding Shares (as calculated pursuant to the early warning requirements).
+TORONTO, July 08, 2019 - Sprott Resource Holdings Inc. (“SRHI”) announces that it beneficially owns and controls, indirectly 5,247,000 common shares (“Shares”) of Virginia Energy Resources Inc., representing approximately 9.2% of the outstanding Shares on a non-diluted basis.
+This press release is being issued pursuant to Canadian early warning requirements because the disposition of shares, as described below, has resulted in SRHI’s beneficial holdings of Shares to fall below 10% of the outstanding Shares (as calculated pursuant to the early warning requirements).

 The Shares were disposed of pursuant to SRHI’s previously announced efforts on divestment strategies for its non-core assets.
 SRHI has a short-term view of the investment and may sell further Shares including on the open market or through private dispositions in the future depending on market conditions, reformulation of plans and/or other relevant factors.
 Depending on market conditions, general economic and industry conditions, Virginia Energy Resources Inc.’s or SRHI’s business and financial condition and/or other relevant factors, SRHI may develop and revise its plans or intentions in the future, which could include a determination to hold its remaining investment in Virginia Energy Resources Inc. or acquire further Shares.